-How to Plan a Girls’ Weekend Getaway to Napa Valley
+How to Plan the Perfect Girls’ Weekend Getaway to Napa Valley

 Pampering, drinking, and togetherness: these are the essential qualities of any successful girls’ weekend away.
 And in Napa Valley, you’re in for all that—plus, Michelin-starred eats, boutique shopping, hot air balloon rides, and cozy wine country digs.
 Here, our essential girls' weekend getaway guide to Napa Valley.